SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 -----> xxxxxx

-### Testing the create and get routes end to end
+### Testing the Create and Get Routes End to End
-We can now test our create and get workout functionality end to end.
+Now that we have integrated our service with the DynamoDB database, it's time to test the create and get workout functionalities.

+#### Rebuilding and Running the Service
-Lets rebuild our service and run it.
+First, rebuild and run the service:

 ```bash
 go build -o workout-management-service
 ./workout-management-service
 ```
+#### Testing the Create Route

-We can now create a workout by running the same curl we ran previously.
+To create a new workout, execute the following curl command:

 ```bash
 go build -o workout-management-service